40 Scotland Facts and Trivia Questions

 Each tartan is unique to a ‘clan’ or a family of Scotland.

 Both men and women wear kilts.
-Men mostly wear kilts to rugby matches, when Scotland is playing, or to weddings.
+Men mostly wear kilts to rugby matches, when Scotland plays, or weddings.
 Women wear kilts to compete in the Highland Dancing.

-This is a musical instrument which you either enjoy the sound of or hate it.
+You either enjoy the sound of this musical instrument or hate it.

-Nowadays, you can hear this musical instrument on the streets of Edinburgh as entertainment for the tourists.
+Nowadays, you can hear this musical instrument on the streets of Edinburgh as entertainment for tourists.

-They are also played at weddings, important events and there is even an international pipe band competition where pipe bands from all over the world come together and compete to win this trophy.
+They are also played at weddings and important events, and there is even an international pipe band competition in which pipe bands from all over the world compete to win this trophy.

 Yes, the Harry Potter books were written by J.K Rowling in Edinburgh.

-The filming of Harry Potter from the third film onwards was on location in famous Scottish places which include Glen Coe, Fort William, Glen Nevis and Loch Morar.
+The filming of Harry Potter from the third film onwards was set in famous Scottish places, including Glen Coe, Fort William, Glen Nevis, and Loch Morar.

-You can even take a trip on the ‘Hogwarts Express’ from Fort William, across the famous Glenfinnan Viaduct and then onwards to Mallaig.
+You can even take a trip on the ‘Hogwarts Express’ from Fort William, across the famous Glenfinnan Viaduct, and then to Mallaig.

 This is a food and not an animal.